moritzdietz/pi-syncscript/README.md

 After the script is done, you want to have it automatically start after you reboot your Raspberry Pi.
 To do that enter the following:```sudo update-rc.d btsync defaults```

+##### Where can I find information on fixes and features?
+Please take a look at the [releases section](https://github.com/moritzdietz/pi-syncscript/releases) to see where this little project is headed and currently at.

 If you have any kind of productive contribution to this project, create a pull request!
 I would love to see people improving it.

+Oh I almost forgot...
 ##### "Your script sucks because X"
 Well, fuck you. :)